shreyashp47/Android-Architecture-Patterns/README.md

 # Android Architecture Patterns

-This project demonstrates the implementation of four major Android architecture patterns using a simple task management application.
+This project demonstrates the implementation of five major Android architecture patterns using a simple task management application.
 Each module showcases a different architectural approach to help developers understand the differences, advantages, and use cases for each pattern.

 ## About the Project

-This project contains four separate modules, each implementing the same task management functionality using a different architecture pattern:
+This project contains five separate modules, each implementing the same task management functionality using a different architecture pattern:
 - MVC (Model-View-Controller)
 - MVP (Model-View-Presenter)
 - MVVM (Model-View-ViewModel)
 - MVI (Model-View-Intent)
+- Clean Architecture

 All modules share a common data model and similar UI, allowing for direct comparison of how the same functionality is implemented across different architectural approaches.